sonertari/SSLproxy/README.md

 machines for substring matching.

 The ordering of filtering rules is important.
-The ordering of from, to, and log parts is not important.
+The ordering of from, to, and log parts of one line filtering rules is not important.
 The ordering of log actions is not important.

 If the UserAuth option is disabled, only client IP addresses can be used in the from part of filtering rules.